practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - node.js for "web languages"/README.md

 Actually, the "WebAssembly binary file" does not represent native, binary machine code (like compiled from C source code for example).
 It is a standardized bytecode format, which is being executed on a stack-based virtual machine inside a web browser or a runtime environment like node.js: https://webassembly.org/

-Though, WebAssembly officially seems to avoid terms "bytecode" and "virtual machine", see for example at pages [Overview](https://webassembly.github.io/spec/core/intro/overview.html) and [Conventions](https://webassembly.github.io/spec/core/binary/conventions.html).
+Though, WebAssembly apparently seems to avoid terms "bytecode" and "virtual machine", see for example at pages [Overview](https://webassembly.github.io/spec/core/intro/overview.html) and [Conventions](https://webassembly.github.io/spec/core/binary/conventions.html).

 <br/>